bparanj/crystal/programming/iac/docs/basics/varwww.md

 It is generally not considered a best practice to deploy Rails applications in the `/var/www` directory.
-The `/var/www` directory is commonly used for serving static files and is often associated with Apache web server's default document root.
+The `/var/www` directory is  used for serving static files and is often associated with Apache web server's default document root.

 Here are a few reasons why deploying Rails apps in `/var/www` is not recommended: